fdjkgh580/laravel-rewind/README.md

 Under the hood, Rewind stores a combination of partial and full snapshots of your model’s data.
 The interval between full snapshots is determined by the `rewind.snapshot_interval` config value.
 This provides you with a customizable trade-off between storage cost and performance.
-Our engine will automatically determine the shortest path between your current version, available snapshots, and the target version when you call `Rewind::goTo($post, $versionId)`.
+Our engine will automatically determine the shortest path between your current version, available snapshots, and your target.

 ### How does Rewind handle history and branching?